EhsanBitaraf/dataset-mie-literature/docs/article.md

 - Email address
 - Zip code

-Additionally, we utilized an affiliation-matching function that cross-referenced the extracted affiliation data with the Global Research Identifier Database (GRID).
+Additionally, we utilized an affiliation-matching function that cross-referenced the extracted affiliation data with the Global Research Identifier Database (GRID) [1](https://www.grid.ac/).
 This step improved the consistency and accuracy of the institutional affiliations, ensuring that the dataset was robust for further institutional and geographic analysis.

-##### Topic Extraction
+## Topic Extraction

-For topic extraction, we applied the TextRank algorithm, a graph-based natural language processing (NLP) technique well-suited for unsupervised keyword and sentence extraction.
+For topic extraction, we applied the TextRank algorithm [1](https://aclanthology.org/W04-3252/), a graph-based natural language processing (NLP) technique well-suited for unsupervised keyword and sentence extraction.
 TextRank operates by constructing a graph where the nodes represent words or sentences, and edges represent relationships between them based on co-occurrence.
 By identifying the most important nodes in this graph, TextRank effectively extracts key topics without the need for labeled training data.
 This algorithm was particularly beneficial for our dataset as it allowed us to extract relevant topics from articles spanning various languages and medical informatics domains, making the method adaptable and scalable across different contexts.

-##### Data Output and Formatting
+## Data Output and Formatting

 The final dataset was prepared in multiple formats to maximize usability and accessibility for a broad range of users.
 The primary output was structured in JSON format, allowing for flexibility in data handling and compatibility with various applications.
 In addition, a CSV version of the dataset was generated to ensure ease of use for researchers and practitioners who may prefer more traditional tabular formats.
 This dual-format approach ensures that the dataset can be easily integrated into a variety of workflows, enhancing its utility for downstream analysis.

-#### Results & Discussion

-Using this approach we extracted ... papers leading to ... metadata, ... affiliations, and ... topics.
-As we delved deeper into the dataset analysis, we observed that while certain articles lacked a DOI on PubMed, they were associated with a DOI on the IOS Press website.
-However, a significant challenge lies in the absence of a systematic approach to access this metadata from IOS Press.
-For instance, consider PMID: 25160183.

-#### Value of the Data
+# Value of the Data

 The Medical Informatics Europe (MIE) Conference dataset presented in this article offers significant value to researchers, practitioners, and policymakers in the field of medical informatics.
 The following points highlight the key benefits and potential applications of this dataset: